 MINDFULNESS PRINCIPLES

-Principles · Jon Kabat Zinn
+PRINCIPLES · Jon Kabat Zinn

 Patience

-Mindfulness invites an attitude of patience — allowing time for processes, developments, and decisions to unfold.
-Patience may contribute to a more conscious relationship with expectations, both towards ourselves and others, and can support a calmer and more stable inner stance.
+Mindfulness invites an attitude of patience – allowing time for processes, developments, and decisions to unfold.

 Non-Judging